labgem/PPanGGOLiN/docs/user/QuickUsage/quickOutputs.md

 #### Gene presence absence

-PPanGGOLiN generates presence absence matrix of genomes and gene families.
+PPanGGOLiN generates presence absence matrix of genomes and gene families called `gene_presence_absence.Rtab`.
 This format mirrors the structure of the `gene_presence_absence.Rtab` file obtained from the pangenome analysis software [Roary](https://sanger-pathogens.github.io/Roary/).

 More information about this file can be found [here](../PangenomeAnalyses/pangenomeStat.md#gene-presence-absence-matrix)